neurite/debian-setup/docs/0202-cleanup.md

 If you want newer version of NVIDIA software, you may want to upgrade the kernel, as NVIDIA installs into the kernel tree.
 But double-check NVIDIA does have the compatible versions for the upgraded kernel.

 1. `sudo apt-get update`.
-2. `sudo apt-get -t stretch-backports dist-upgrade`.
-Note this command should upgrade a package `linux-image-(blah, blah)-amd64` which is the kernel.
+2. `sudo apt-get dist-upgrade`.
+Note, if using the backports here, it will likely upgrade the kernel `linux-image-(blah, blah)-amd64`.

 ### Single-User Mode